preshenn/temp/tlf/readme.txt

 5. There is already a command/bat file in the release folder.
 One may execute this command(*.cmd) file to run the exe.
 The file names are included in the command file.
+6. The command file name is "call tlf.cmd".
+Please run this.